lalaggv2/updated-portfolio/README.md

 I used a html verificator and fixed what it found.

 Used the inspector to check changes, see where to add margins, padding, etc.

+Tried to create some screenshots, but didn't know how to include them in here.